jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 It took more than 25 years for the first three billion people to come online, but over the next decade that number is [expected to double](http://next3b.com/the-next-3-billion/).
 The vast majority of these new users will be coming online in under-developed countries, using under-powered devices, and browsing the internet over low-bandwidth connections.

-It's with these people and problems in mind that developers have shifted to an offline first approach for websites and applications.
+It's with these people and problems in mind that developers have begun shifting towards an offline first approach for websites and applications.

 ### What does offline first mean?